Wagasana, greeting the day

 this is 14 training - relationship opportunities a week – joyful easy training (JET).

 Dogs: Dogs make us better humans.
 They lead us to paths, connecting us to places and people that we may never meet without their guidance.
-Dogs are over-bred, overused, and one of our greatest gifts, Knowing that they join us for such a short time, let’s dedicate ourselves to making the world a better place for dogs.
+Knowing that they join us for such a short time, let’s dedicate ourselves to making the world a better place for dogs.
 In doing so, we make it a better place for ourselves.
 It begins with awareness, education, relationship and well-being.
-If we do not take care of dogs (other species) on this planet, then we do not get it ... we do not care about ourselves.
+If we do not take care of dogs (other species) on this planet, then we do not care about ourselves.
 Dogs are a mirror / reflection of us.
-We expect a lot from them (therapists, companions, seeing and hearing for us, guiding us).
+We expect a lot from them (therapists, companions, seeing, hearing, guiding us).
 Oftentimes, they give up being dogs to serve our needs.
 Wolf spelled backwards is Flow.
 Dog spelled backward is ... well ... you figure it out.
 The sooner we get this, the better off we'll feel as the supposed higher species.

 Doing (action): Flowing with life effortlessly is not EASY in a zoom-zoom world.
 Feeling good enough does not mean having more.
 Usually, I have what I need.
 A positive attitude through all kinds of experiences is my right.
 I have endless ways of creating things.
 The results will be whatever they turn out to be, not mistakes, but lessons for doing it better next time.
-Whether I choose to snooze, walk my dog, roll in mud or create a one of a kind architecture is my choice.
+Whether I choose to snooze, walk my dog, cannonball naked or create a one of a kind architecture is my choice.
 Whatever adventure I choose, it will be what I am suppose to do.
 Planting a tree or a small seed in a pot is an accomplishment.
-Changing the world by sending positive energy or choosing to fly across the world to help out in Africa is action.
+Planting a tree as a celebration of someone’s life is a good choice.
 Brushing my dog or going to a shelter to brush five dogs is action.
 They are all living beings.
 It is my choice, in that moment, at that time in my life.
+Doing nothing - my choice!

 Down: Puppies sit and lie down when they are two weeks old.
 We humans are not the grand creator of these behaviors.
-What we want is for them to do what we ask, hopefully for a good reason, because it’s necessary at that time, like sit, down, stay, stand, come, take-it, leave-it, back-up, go forward.
-The list of teachable’s is endless if you are willing to commit to a few moments, integrated into every day living with your dog, with patience, kindness and understanding.
+What we want is for them to do what we ask, when we ask, and right now (sit, down, stay, stand, come, take-it, leave-it, gentle).
+The list of teachable’s are endless if we notice our dog’s strengths and joys.
+Shaping the behaviors are fun and valuable for healthy, happy dogs.
+Teaching with patience, kindness and understanding - easier.

-Drives: Genetics loads the gun, environment pulls the trigger, but we have choices along life’s path for ourselves and our dogs.
-We have DNA from generations before us, but it is diluted.
-We can make decisions to change it.
-Dogs are born with inherited breed traits / drives, but these can range from weak to strong, conditioned or not.
+Dogs are born with inherited breed traits / drives.
+These can range from weak to strong, conditioned or not.
 Like children, puppies can be taught to control their drives with direction and management from us.
 We share drives with our dogs like chase, prey, fight, flight, freeze, appease and faint.
 Humans can be in a situation of learned helplessness and so can dogs, complying in horrible situations.
 We can teach our dogs what to chase, when, how long and or not to at all, redirecting to a suitable alternative.

 Addicted?
 Dog’s drives may be akin to our human impulses, desires and addictions.
 If they do not have an outlet for their anxiety, stress and energy, then it manifests into destructive behavior.